Phases of ice: Ice II

-The properties of ice II were first described and recorded by Gustav Heinrich Johann Apollon Tammann in 1900 during his experiments with ice under high pressure and low temperatures.
+The properties of ice II were first described and recorded by Gustav Tammann in 1900 during his experiments with ice under high pressure and low temperatures.
 Having produced ice III, Tammann then tried condensing the ice at a temperature between -70 and -80 C under 200 MPa of pressure.
 Tammann noted that in this state ice II was denser than he had observed ice III to be.
 He also found that both types of ice can be kept at normal atmospheric pressure in a stable condition so long as the temperature is kept at that of liquid air, which slows the change in conformation back to ice I_{h}.

 In later experiments by Bridgman in 1912, it was shown that the difference in volume between ice II and ice III was in the range of 0.0001 m3/kg.
 This difference had not been discovered by Tammann due to the small change and was why he had been unable to determine an equilibrium curve between the two.
 The curve showed that the structural change from ice III to ice II was more likely to happen if the medium had previously been in the structural conformation of ice II.
 However, if a sample of ice III that had never been in the ice II state was obtained, it could be supercooled even below −70 °C without it changing into ice II.
 Conversely, however, any superheating of ice II was not possible in regards to retaining the same form.
 Bridgman found that the equilibrium curve between ice II and ice IV was much the same as with ice III, having the same stability properties and small volume change.
 The curve between ice II and ice V was extremely different, however, with the curve's bubble being essentially a straight line and the volume difference being almost always 0.0000545 m3/kg.